Skip Global navigation and goto content

 • Pneumococcal Infection

-Vaccines are provided for children and adults.
+Immunizations are provided for children and adults.
 Walk-ins are welcomed, although appointments are encouraged to better serve the community.
 To make an appointment, call 352-540-6800.

 Immunization Record Request